Housing Process FAQ

 How and when are housing offers and assignments made for new students?

-You will be notified of your offer via email.
+You will be notified of your offer via email within a week of the priority deadline (April 17, 2019).
 Students have two weeks from the date room assignment and housing offer is received to accept the space.
 If you decide to accept the offer, roommate assignments will be sent in a separate email prior to your arrival.
 Room assignments will take into consideration an applicant’s building and floor plan preferences, as well as the questionnaire component of the application.
 Staff do their best to honor all floor plan preferences and roommate requests on a space available basis.
 Roommate requests based upon race, color, religion, sexual orientation, physical characteristics, and national origin cannot be accepted.

 What if I decline my housing assignment within the two weeks?
 Will my deposit be returned?